 Montalcino Today

 Today, Montalcino is supported by its wines, olive oil, and the tourist trade.
-The streets are narrow and at times, a bit hilly as you can see by our pictures below!
+The streets are narrow and at times, a bit hilly as you can see in our pictures below!
 Montalcino is one of the most beautiful hill towns in all of Italy!

-Editor’s Note: This article was initially published in October 2016 and was updated in April 2023 for accuracy and additional information.
+Editor’s Note: This article was initially published on April 13, 2023, and was updated in February 2024 for accuracy and additional information.

 8 Comments